The Government of India officially unveiled its highly ambitious program called Beti Bachao Beti Padhao or BBBP scheme on 22nd January 2015.

 - Proof of Address, namely Utility bills such as telephone bill, electricity bill or water bill and also Driving License or Passport among others.

-- A passport size photograph will be required too.
+- A passport size photograph.

 - Easy savings facility for daughters courtesy of parents or guardians.